Flipper games for monadically stable graph classes: Introduction

 \paragraph{Model-theoretic proof.} The following statement lists properties equivalent to monadic stability uncovered in our model-theoretic proof.
 Notions not defined so far will be explained later.

 \begin{theorem} Let $\Cc$ be a class of graphs.
-Then the following conditions are equivalent: \begin{enumerate} \item $\CC$ is monadically stable. \item $\CC$ has a stable edge relation and is monadically dependent with respect to existential formulas $\phi(x,y)$ with two free variables. \item $\CC$ has a stable edge relation and is pattern-free. \item For every $r\in\N$ every model $G$ of the theory of $\CC$, every elementary extension $H$ of $G$, and every vertex $v\in V(H)\setminus V(G)$, there is a finite set $S\subset V(G)$ that $r$-separates $v$ from $G$. \item For every $r\in\N$ there is $k\in\N$ such that Separator wins the Separation Game of radius $r$ on every $G\in \CC$ in at most $k$ rounds. \item For every $r\in\N$ there is $k\in\N$ such that Flipper wins the Flipper game of radius $r$ on every $G\in \CC$ in at most $k$ rounds. \item $\CC$ is flip-wide. \end{enumerate} \end{theorem}
+Then the following conditions are equivalent: \begin{enumerate} \item $\CC$ is monadically stable. \item $\CC$ has a stable edge relation and is monadically dependent with respect to existential formulas $\phi(x,y)$ with two free variables. \item $\CC$ has a stable edge relation and is pattern-free. \item For every $r\in\N$ every model $G$ of the theory of $\CC$, every elementary extension $H$ of $G$, and every vertex $v\in V(H)\setminus V(G)$, there is a finite set $S\subset V(G)$ that $r$-separates $v$ from $G$. \item For every $r\in\N$ there is $k\in\N$ such that Flipper wins the confining Flipper game with qf-definable separation of radius $r$ on every $G\in \CC$ in at most $k$ rounds. \item For every $r\in\N$ there is $k\in\N$ such that Flipper wins the Flipper game of radius $r$ on every $G\in \CC$ in at most $k$ rounds. \item $\CC$ is flip-flat. \end{enumerate} \end{theorem}

 The implications that constitute \cref{thm:main} are illustrated in \cref{fig:implications}.
 Note that \cref{thm:main-main} is the equivalence \eqref{it:ms}$\leftrightarrow$\eqref{it:fg}.
 Let us give a brief overview of the presented conditions.